 Q; Can I drive myself home after the procedure?
 A: Because there is no general anesthesia involved, many patients choose to drive themselves to and from the procedure.
 However, we do recommend having a driver if possible because, if you would like to take a little anti anxiety medication for the procedure, we will not be able to let you drive.

 Q: Is it painful?
 A: We use a technique called tumescent anesthesia to harvest the fat.
 That means we infuse saline with a numbing agent called lidocaine into the area.
 This makes the area numb so that you will not feel pain, but you will feel some tugging and pinching as well as a vibration.
 Most people do not find this to be uncomfortable at all.
-Some people do get ticklish from the vibration, that's why we call it "tickle lipo."
 We use a very thin blunt needle to inject the fat back into your face.
 We strategically numb certain areas of your face to make it more comfortable for you.
 Some people do find this part a little uncomfortable, but most people tolerate it very well.

 Q: How long do the results last?
 A: We are transferring living fat cells from one area of your body to another.
 Once the fat cells take root, they will stay there indefinitely.
-With our SCEFI technique, the survival rate of the transplanted fat is over 90%.
-This is significantly better than the 50% or less that most people get with traditional fat transfers.
+With our SCEFI technique, the survival rate of the transplanted fat is significantly better than traditional methods of fat transfer.
 After 3 months, the transplanted fat that remains will stay and act like fat anywhere else in your body.
 If you lose weight, the implanted fat may shrink and then enlarge if you you gain weight.
 The transplanted fat will not go away like fillers.
 As you age you may want to add more fat or fillers to compensate for skin laxity.
 Q: How many treatments do I need?
 A: One treatment is enough for most people.
 If you are older or if you need more substantial volume replacement, you will need a second treatment in about 6 months.
+You can certainly add more fat over the years to keep up with aging but, instead of starting from scratch, you will be adding to the base you already built up from your previous treatment.

 Q: Why don't you just put all the fat in in one treatment?
 A: Most of the time, we do treat to full correction, but if too much fat is placed in one treatment, most of the the fat will not take and you will lose it anyway.
 The fat cells will actually compete for the blood supply.